-- 8. SB 23-291 became effective on August 7, 2023, the day following the expiration of the 90-day period after final adjournment of the Colorado General Assembly.
-Consequently, in order to avoid disruption of the continuity in the process by which electric and gas utilities change rates for the provision of their critical electric and gas utility service to their customers in Colorado, the Commission found it imperative to adopt temporary rules at that time in order to comply with state law.
-See Proceeding No. 23R-0408EG.
-The Commission now finds it imperatively necessary to re-issue these rules, for immediate effect, on a temporary basis in order to allow such utilities to continue to file for necessary changes in rates and comply with the requirements set forth in SB 23-291.
-We find that, without adoption of these temporary rules, electric and gas utilities may find it difficult to continue to operate effectively in the ordinary course of business, which would be contrary to the public interest.
-For these reasons, and as authorized by § 24-4-103(6)(a), C.R.S., the Commission finds that immediate adoption of these temporary rules is imperatively necessary to comply with state law and to provide for the health, safety, and welfare of the public. - 9.
-The statutory authority for adoption of these rules is found, generally, at § 40-1-103.5, C.R.S. (authorizing the Commission to promulgate implementing rules) and § 40-2-108, C.R.S. (authorizing the Commission to promulgate rules necessary to administer and enforce Title 40) and, specifically, in SB 23-291, as codified at §§ 40-3-102.5 and 40-3-114, C.R.S., and § 24-4-103(6), C.R.S.
+- 7. SB 23-291 became effective on August 7, 2023, the day following the expiration of the 90-day period after final adjournment of the Colorado General Assembly.
+In order to avoid disruption of the continuity in the process by which electric and gas utilities change rates for the provision of their critical electric and gas utility service to their customers in Colorado, the Commission at that time found it imperative to adopt temporary rules in order to comply with state law.
+See Decision No. C23-0538, issued in Proceeding No. 23R-0408EG.
+Subsequently, the Commission found it imperatively necessary to re-issue these rules, for immediate effect, on a temporary basis in order to allow such utilities to continue to file for necessary changes in rates and comply with the requirements set forth in SB 23-291 while the Commission completed its rulemaking to adopt final rules.
+See Decision No. C24-0139, issued in Proceeding No. 24R-0414EG. - 8.
+As explained above, the Commission issues these temporary rules so soon after Decision No. C24-0705 because the rules reflected in the attachments to Decision No. C24-0705 inadvertently omitted certain rule definitions that the Commission recently adopted in Proceeding No. 22R-0557EG.
+The temporary rules adopted for purposes of implementing SB 23-291 were not intended to affect those definitions pertaining to utility disconnection and reconnection procedures adopted through other rulemaking.
+Accordingly, we find it necessary to re-issue replacement temporary rules for transparency and to avoid any confusion.

+- 9. The Commission's full rulemaking to consider rules to implement SB 23-291 in Proceeding No. 24R-0168EG remains ongoing.
+In these continuing circumstances, we find it is imperatively necessary to issue temporary rules in order to continue to comply with state law and to provide for the health, safety, and welfare of the public while the Commission completes its rulemaking.
+Without adoption of these temporary rules, electric and gas utilities may find it difficult to continue to operate effectively in the ordinary course of business, which would be contrary to the public interest.
+Accordingly, in order to provide necessary continuity in the process by which electric and gas utilities change their rates for providing service to their Colorado customers, and to correct the error of inadvertently omitting rule definitions duly adopted in another rulemaking, we adopt for immediate effect the temporary rules shown in the attachments to this Decision in accordance with the provisions of § 24-4-103(6), C.R.S. - 10.
+The statutory authority for adoption of these rules is found, generally, at § 40-1-103.5, C.R.S. (authorizing the Commission to promulgate implementing rules) and § 40-2-108, C.R.S. (authorizing the Commission to promulgate rules necessary to administer and enforce Title 40) and, specifically, in SB 23-291, as codified at §§ 40-3-102.5 and 40-3-114, C.R.S., and § 24-4-103(6), C.R.S. - 11.
+The temporary rules in legislative format and in final version format are available through the Commission's website at: